 Well, boys and girls: We have reached the final stretch.
-Our countdown is almost at its end; soon, I will be in Louisville, savoring my final carefree hours with my handsome husband before he will set out to boot camp.
-These last days will undoubtedly course their way in and out of my grasp in what will feel like the blink of an eye.
+Our countdown is almost at its end; soon, I will be in Louisville, savoring the last of my carefree time with my handsome husband before he will set out to boot camp.
+The last days will undoubtedly course their way in and out of my grasp in what will feel like the blink of an eye.
 While my regular work schedule complicates it somewhat, what truly matters at this point in time is making the most of the remaining time we do have together.

 This past weekend was one of the best I’ve had in quite a while.
 Friday was an ordinary work night, but Saturday exceeded even my wildest expectations.
 In his usual Tim Lawry fashion, he just had to do something for me despite Sweetest Day being the most made up and potential gag-inducing holiday in the world.
 I arose early and he took me to get my nails filled in (which were in DESPERATE need).
 While I would have been content with that alone, the man who overdoes it on every gift-giving occasion would never settle there.
 We made our way to the local mall, and directly to the Build-A-Bear Workshop.
 We’ve gone that route before, back when we first started dating in high school, and I can happily say we still own that little guy as well.